TMaltseva/rsschool-cv/cv.md

 # Maltseva Tamara Nikolayevna
 ### Female, born on 20 January.

 Graduated from St. Petersburg Technological University.
 Worked as a trade marketing manager for several years.
-Interested in mastering a game engine or library for creating game mechanics.
-Currently in the process of learning React.
+I want to become part of a creative team where I can implement spectacular projects, use modern technologies and constantly improve my skills.
+I am inspired by working with animations, WebGL, and next-level interfaces.
 My passion is good design and high functionality of the surrounding space.

 bacardeonie@gmail.com — _preferred means of communication_